projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

   ```
   kubectl delete pod -n kube-system -l k8s-app=calico-node
-  kubectl delete pod -n kube-system -l k8s-app=calico-kube-controllers
   ```

-  And, if using Typha (if you're not sure if you're running Typha, run this anyway, it will fail if Typha isn't running):
+  And, if using Typha and/or calico-kube-controllers (if you're not sure if you're running these, run the commands anyway, they will fail with "No resources found" if the pods aren't present):
   ```
   kubectl delete pod -n kube-system -l k8s-app=calico-typha
+  kubectl delete pod -n kube-system -l k8s-app=calico-kube-controllers
   ```

 * Confirm that pods restart and then reach the `Running` state with the following command: